Major: Computer Science

 Tell us about yourself!

-Carmen is a Junior at Georgetown majoring in Chinese and minoring in Creative Writing.
+Carmen is a Senior at Georgetown majoring in Chinese and minoring in Creative Writing.
 Her interests include imagining what deep space habitats would look like, creating stories that lie at the intersection of sci-fi and fantasy, and writing inclusive YA fiction.
 Her interests mostly lie in novel writing, but she has been known to write compelling and evocative short stories and poems with no plot whatsoever.

 Most of the cabins were drafty, so the squeals of wind from outside, the occasional lightning, and near constant patter of ash-hail tempered the passengers’ dreams.
 The captain napped inconsistently in his chair, waking up his co-pilot when he finally wanted to sleep for the night.
 The boat rocked on upstream, by the dark morning having made it a quarter of the way.
 The captain awoke to navigate the tricky Chiwapa Canal connecting the East Mississippi Sea to a small inlet of the flooded Mississippi Gulf before returned to a fitful sleep in the midday haze.
 Boat lights low, the co-pilot puttered through the swampy intertidal waters until they reached the dark mass of the Grenada seawall.